boltjs/bolt/README.md

 # Bolt

-Bolt is a module-based JavaScript framework, inspired by, but at this point (intentionally) not fully compatible with the AMD specification.
+Bolt is a javascript module system, inspired by, but at this point (intentionally) not compatible with the AMD specification.
 Bolt consists of a runtime framework, compiler and testing tool for JavaScript modules.

 The general philosophy is quick, clean and easy.

+Bolt is open source under a [BSD style license](https://raw.github.com/ephox/bolt/master/LICENCE).

 # Getting Bolt